genesis-community/cf-genesis-kit/MANUAL.md

 There are currently no parameters defined for this feature.

+## SMB Volume Services

+The `smb-volume-services` feature adds a volume driver to the Cloud Foundry Diego cells, to allow application instances to mount SMB volumes provided by the SMB Volume Services Broker.

+There are currently no parameters defined for this feature.

 # Zero-downtime App Deployments

 This kit allows for using the v3 api's [Zero Downtime (ZDT) deployments](https://docs.cloudfoundry.org/devguide/deploy-apps/rolling-deploy.html) via the